hyz-35/OSUIE/README.md

 ## Datasets
 The real underwater dataset is available on [Baidu Drive](https://pan.baidu.com/s/1RFVnx6stNDMNcEYwgv34hA?pwd=gcd1).

 We use a real-world underwater video captured by an underwater camera in Shenzhen, Guangdong Province, China.
 The underwater video consists of 300 frames and is available on  [Baidu Drive](https://pan.baidu.com/s/1RFVnx6stNDMNcEYwgv34hA?pwd=gcd1).
-If you use this underwater video, please cite our [paper].
+If you use this real underwater images, please cite our [paper].

 <div align=left><div>